UFESL/gen-ai-bias/boosting/celebA_data/README.md

 This folder should contain the features of CelebA images, along with the mean and covariance of these features.
-Use the `fid_custom.py` script to generate both the features and the statistics, and save them in the structure below:
+Use the `fid_custom.py` file to generate both the features and the statistics, and save them in the structure below:

 Final file structure:
 ```bash